-New guidance for Council meetings
+Guidance for Council meetings

 Devon County Council meetings

-The Calendar of meetings on the Democracy website will be kept fully up to date.
+The calendar of meetings on the Democracy website will be kept fully up-to-date.

 If there are any questions or queries please email firstname.lastname@example.org.